1964 Oregon State Beavers football team: Colorado

 The Oregon State football team visited the state of Colorado for the first time in its history.
 Playing in a cold drizzle, quarterback Paul Brothers threw for one touchdown and ran for another on the Beavers' first two drives of the game.
 Steve Clark missed a field goal at the seven in the fourth quarter that would have salted away the game, but the Buffaloes did not mount a serious drive after the field goal miss.
 Brothers amassed 156 yards of total offense (more than the entire team could muster the week before) in a 14-7 win.
 The win was the only Beaver victory in the Rocky Mountain State until 2014.
-The 1964 win remains Oregon State's most lopsided victory in Colorado.
+The 1964 win remains tied with 2018 and 2023 as Oregon State's most lopsided victory in the State of Colorado.